VIVAgroupTUNI/TiterDORATools/README.md

 # TiterDORATools

-Supplementary code for paper Quantitative virus infectivity titration and dose response analyses using cell-culture based methods and python code assisted data analysis (DOI: XX).
+Supplementary code for paper Quantitative virus infectivity titration and dose response analyses using cell-culture based methods and python code assisted data analysis.

-We provide a collection of Python scripts to analyse data and perform statistcal analyses to data from endpoint dilution (EPD) assay or dose response analyses (DORA).
+We provide a collection of Python scripts to analyse data and perform statistcal analyses to data from endpoint dilution (EPD) assay and dose response analyses (DORA).

 The full script package containing the files and directories to run all the scripts is in Source directory.
-It includes the scripts for the two different analyses (EPD and DORA), different well-plate formats (96- and 384-well plates), and different analysis steps for the DORA data (normalization, 4PL fitting and statistical analysis).
-The script package also includes test data (Test_EPD_96wp.xlsx, Test_multiple_EPD_96wp.xlsx, Test_EPD_384wp.xlsx and Test_DORA_384wp.xlsx files) for learning how the script works.
+It includes the scripts for the two different analyses (EPD and DORA), different well-plate formats (96- and 384-well plates), and different analysis steps for the DORA data analysis (normalization, 4PL fitting and statistical analysis).
+The script package also includes test data (Test_EPD_96wp.xlsx, Test_multiple_EPD_96wp.xlsx, Test_EPD_384wp.xlsx and Test_DORA_384wp.xlsx files) for learning how the scripts work.
 The test data has been scripted and includes information of what parameters were used for scripting.

 Instruction directory contains short, basic instructions for installing Python and required libraries using Script_Installer.py, and how to use the use the scripts as well as script specific instructions.
+Script speciic instructions also include the test data examples.

 To access tutorials for more detailed instructions on what the scripts do and what should be considered for each script, run the script with any of the following parameters ["i", "info", "h", "help"] e.g., "python EPDScript_384.py help" on Windows PowerShell.